No-Rank Tensor Decomposition Using Metric Learning: Metric Learning Framework

 For a metric learning model with Rademacher complexity $\mathfrak{R}_n$ \cite{shalev2014understanding,mohri2018foundations}, the generalization error $\mathcal{E}_{\text{gen}}$ is bounded with probability at least $1-\delta$ by:

-The gradients of the triplet loss with respect to the embeddings create a force field that pulls positive pairs together and pushes negative pairs apart \cite{schroff2015facenet}.
+The gradients of the triplet loss induce attractive forces between positive pairs and repulsive forces between negative pairs \cite{schroff2015facenet}.
 For an active triplet (where the loss is positive), the gradients are:

 \begin{lemma}[Convergence to a Critical Point] Let the total loss function $\mathcal{L}_{\text{total}}(\theta)$ be $L$-smooth and bounded below.
 Assume the stochastic gradients $g_t$ satisfy the conditional unbiasedness property